Marital Matching Among US Residents: A Comparison by Region of Origin

 International Atlantic Economic Conference

 Dalmia, Sonia and Smith Kelly, Claudia, "Marital Matching Among US Residents: A Comparison by Region of Origin" (2010).
 Faculty Scholarly Dissemination Grants.
-Paper 1.
+1.